 - Try this simple idea to involve everyone in prayers on Palm Sunday, or they can be encouraged to try it at home afterwards.

 - A Church of England e-newsletter for families of newly-baptized children is issued four times a year to those who have signed up to receive it.
 Called Next Steps, it explores faith with families and offers ideas for maintaining contact with church and faith activities to try at home, which can all be found on www.churchofenglandchristenings.org.
-The first edition of 2017 will be sent out just before Lent but there will be content all about Easter too.
+The second edition of 2018 will be sent out after Mothering Sunday and will include content all about Easter.
 Please commend it to your family contacts and encourage them to sign-up.

 - The Life Events team is offering free editorial from Next Steps, including Easter-related content, for churches to share more widely in their own parish magazines or websites.
 See the Download for more information.

 - There could be a number of ways to use a bulk supply of the ‘Real Easter Egg’ to help share the Easter story – use as gifts/giveaways at fetes, Sunday school, toddler groups or wherever you’ll meet families with young children.

 - For the message of new life and hope, there’s every reason to invite grieving families to church at Easter.
 This sympathy card has a pertinent message and has plenty of space to write your own message of invitation.

 - Use this card to invite baptism families back to church.
 You can overprint your service times before you order if you wish.